SupertigerDev/ElectronScreenshare/README.md

 # ElectronScreenShare
 This app will allow you to share your screen and your computers audio with your friend!
+This app is great for sharing their game play to your friend as other platforms restrict you from getting the best quality.

 ## Requirements